ArendPeter/JavaGuide/mydoc/6d_ReturningData.md

 2. Create a method which takes 4 numbers and returns the product.
 3. Create a method which takes 3 numbers and return the [Harmonic Mean](https://en.wikipedia.org/wiki/Harmonic_mean).
 4. Create a method which takes 3 numbers (yards, feet, and inches) and converts it to centimeters.
-5. Create a method which takes Celcius and converts it to Fahrenheit.
+5. Create a method which takes Celsius and converts it to Fahrenheit.
 6. Create a method which takes 3 numbers (month, day, year) and return a string with the format mm/dd/yyyy.